gudzpoz/brocatel/docs/tutorial.md

 :::danger
 Many many things in this tutorial can be outdated since we are still rapidly updating things and changing the syntax.
+But if the interactive widgets somehow work, then it should still be up-to-date.
 :::

 Brocatel lets you write interactive stories (choice-based interactive fictions) in [Markdown](https://en.wikipedia.org/wiki/Markdown).